MicrosoftDocs/quantum-docs-pr/articles/tutorials/explore-entanglement.md

 Now let’s look at how Q# expresses ways to entangle qubits.
 First, we set the first qubit to the initial state and then use the `H` operation to put it into superposition.
-Then, before we measure the first qubit, we use a new operation (`CNOT`), which stands for Controlled-NOT.
-The result of executing this operation on two qubits is to flip the second qubit if the first qubit is `One`.
+Then, before we measure the first qubit, we use a new operation (`CNOT`), which stands for *Controlled-NOT*.
+The result of running this operation on two qubits is to flip the second qubit if the first qubit is `One`.
 Now, the two qubits are entangled.
 Our statistics for the first qubit haven't changed (50-50 chance of a `Zero` or a `One` after measurement), but now when we measure the second qubit, it is __always__ the